Finding the Ultimate Bug Out Property or Survival Retreat

 - Is the property graded in a way that allows for a pond or cistern to catch rain water?

-Concealment – The ability to hide or conceal your location may become necessary during a SHTF Bug Out situation.
-Having a location that provides adequate resources to conceal your living quarters might be another factor in choosing your location.
+Concealment – The ability to conceal your site may become necessary during a SHTF Bug Out situation.
+Having a place that provides adequate resources to conceal your living quarters might be another factor in choosing your location.

 - How easy would it be for someone to wander on to your land during a bug out situation?